evanhobbs/angular-models/README.md

 [![Build Status](https://travis-ci.org/evanhobbs/angular-models.svg?branch=master)](https://travis-ci.org/evanhobbs/angular-models)
 # Angular Models

 Backbone-style models for Angular.
-If you're like me, one of the things you miss the most switching to Angular is the lack of clearly defined models and collections which you can pass around, attach custom methods too, call fetch on to update new data, etc. I didn't find anything that fit my needs so I built a very simple, rough implementation that I will hopefully expand upon.
+If you're like me, one of the things you miss working with Angular is the lack of clearly defined models and collections which you can pass around to various parts of your app, attach custom methods to, call fetch on to refresh data, etc. I didn't find anything to my needs so I built a simple implementation of backbone models.

 ### How to use
+*Check out the examples directory for a full working implementation with comments*
 - Add a script tag for underscore.js (http://underscorejs.org/) and angular-backbone-models.js
-- Add 'abModels' as a dependency of your app or module:
+- Add 'angular-models' as a dependency of your app or module:
 ````
 angular.module( 'myApp', ['angular-models']);
 ````